sofiabelen/sofiabelen.github.io/content/blog/my-journey-home-is-to-a-place-ive-never-been/index.md

 From the Christmases and New Years spent away from my family, to the countless Sundays we'd watch the locals leave the city to get together with theirs, only a short ride away.
 The once-a-year visits home.
 Having little to no support network during rough times, as well as the weight of being away when our people needed us.
 Wondering if this lifestyle is how we imagined ourselves growing old.

+I imagine what could be my reality instead.
+Dropping by my sister's announced on a random Saturday to go grab ice cream.
+Playing magic the gathering in person with my friends instead of online.
+Getting to see my parents every month instead of twice a year.
+Heck, ordering food without worrying if I'm using the right grammar.

 I've done much introspective work throughout these last couple of years, which has helped me redefine priorities and, perhaps most importantly, free myself from old narratives and fears that had been holding me back from experiences that truly matter.
 All of this was vital in planning the next step and actually taking it.

 ## Arriving in Latium